Learn from these 9 failures of Elon Musk

 What Startups and Entrepreneurs Can Learn from this Failure:

-Tesla is now one of the most successful producers of electric cars.
+Tesla has been one of the most successful producers of electric cars for a while now.
 However, none of this would exist without the sheer perseverance that Musk has demonstrated.
 What’s more, it was his belief that enabled this in the first place.
 This really suggests that working on a personal passion is arguably the most powerful driving force that any business can obtain.

 4. Everyone Expected SpaceX to Fail